 "For people who live in urban environments, it is appropriate to expect that some degree of house exterior and grounds maintenance will be required in order to appreciate and retain the aesthetic and environmental benefits of having trees in such an urban environment.
 It is reasonable to expect people living in such an environment might need to clean the gutters and the surrounds of their houses on a regular basis.
 The dropping of leaves, flowers, fruit, seeds or small elements of deadwood by urban trees ordinarily will not provide the basis for ordering removal of or intervention with an urban tree."

-• How do I get a permit to prune or remove a tree?
+>How do I get a permit to prune or remove a tree on my property?

 Council aims to complete the application assessment process and issue a permit within a six-week timeframe.
 Delays may occur when Council officers are unable to gain access to inspect the site or where information provided is inaccurate or incomplete.